-#30: Cute Copper Highlights on Black Hair
+#31: Cute Copper Highlights on Black Hair

-Consider a copper foilayage with a textured bob cut for black short hair The best thing about it is the pops of color being able to not have to get it touched up every 6-8 weeks.
+Consider a copper foilayage with a textured bob cut for black short hair.
+The best thing about it is the pops of color being able to not have to get it touched up every 6-8 weeks.
 These copper highlights on black hair are achievable but know that blonde highlights are most likely not going to happen on the first visit while keeping the integrity of the hair.

-#31: Black Hair with Unique Blue Highlights
+#32: Black Hair with Unique Blue Highlights

 Flaunt your black hair with blue highlights and get a unique dimensional color!
 The combo of black and blue shades will make your mane look richer while adding a different kind of radiance to it.
-To really accentuate your new hair highlights, styling hair with waves creates magic.
+To accentuate your new black hair highlights, styling hair with waves creates magic.

-#32: Black Hair with Yummy Caramel Highlights
+#33: Black Hair with Yummy Caramel Highlights

-#33: Dark Burgundy Highlights on Very Dark Hair
+#34: Dark Burgundy Highlights on Very Dark Hair

-#34: Black Bob with Chunky Pink Highlights
+#35: Black Bob with Chunky Pink Highlights

-A black bob with chunky pink highlights is the perfect way to add a bold interest if you have dark and sometimes dull-looking color.
+A black bob with chunky pink highlights is the perfect way to add a bold interest if you have dark and sometimes dull-looking colors.
 The chunky pink highlights are fun and can bring brightness to your face.
-Dark hair can wash light-toned skin out and look quite harsh, so by adding pink you can soften your overall look while still keeping the intensity of your black hair with highlights.
+Dark hair can wash light-toned skin out and look quite harsh, so by adding pink, you can soften your overall look while still keeping the intensity of your black hair with highlights.